sarvodaya-network/sarvodaya.eu/library/flosha/precepts/index.md

 Describe how they relate.

+## Truth, Love and Compassion

+Truth, love and compassion are the essence of all religion.

 Nonviolence is truth in action.
 Compassion is truth in relation.

 When we relate truthfully to others (or ourselves), we relate to them in a compassionate way.
 And when we act truthfully (in regard to others or ourselves), we act in a nonviolent/loving way.
 We could say: Truth breaths in compassion and breaths out love.

+## Fearlessness

+> Fear and Morality are mutually contradictory.
+A disposition to fearlessness is the basis of divine virtues.
+(Selections of Vinoba)

+Fear is what makes violence endure.
+Fear is what violence grows from.
+Fear is what nourishes violence.
+And violence nourishes fear.
+It is from fear that we accumulate/possess.
+It is for fear that we steal (in fear of lack).
+It is for fear that we're attached (in fear of loss).
+It is for fear that we are threatened and threatable.
+It is for fear that anything has control over us or this world that should have none.

+Fearlessness is needed.
+No fear is what enables, underlies nonviolence.
+True love is freedom from fear.
+If love is liberating us from anything, then from fear.
+To the very degree that you love someone and there is fear of loss involved and attachment, to that degree the love is not real.

+- quote the NT
+- look in quatre fleux and approches
+- vichar photi
+- gandhi

+If it is so absolutely clear that fear must be overcome, how?

+Vinoba says:
+> By a change in the way if man's thinking.

+and that it can...
+> (...) only be derived from the inner self.

 ---